-To combat laziness and keep my days on track, I've been making a healthy breakfast with several servings early in the week, then popping each serving in the microwave before heading out to face the day.
+We know: It can be pretty hard to drag yourself out of bed on a work day to make a good breakfast.
+But to combat laziness and keep your days on track, try making a recipe that makes several servings early in the week, then popping each serving in the microwave before heading out to face the day.
 This quinoa breakfast bake is a perfect example of how to do it right.
-Tip: Mix the flavors up by adding whatever fruit and nuts you like best!
+Mix the flavors up by adding whatever fruit and nuts you like best.

 - 2 cups skim milk